markspan/markspan.github.io/_posts/2021-01-05-evtplugins.md

 ![RSP-12 config](/images/RSP-config.png)

 ### <a name="RGB_Led_Control">RGB_Led_Control</a>
-The RGB-Led control is a version of the response-box that has keys that have RGB LEDs inside.
+The RGB-Led control is a version of the response-box that has keys that has RGB LEDs inside.
 The keys are quite a bit larger then the default ResponseBox keys.

 ![RSP-RGB config](/images/RSP-RGB-config.png)